Short-finned eel: Distribution and habitat

 During their life cycle however, eels migrate over huge distances to spawn.

-Feeding
+Diet

-They are carnivorous, and ferocious predators, eating crustaceans, fish, frogs, birds, snakes, and Australian native water rats (rakali).
+A. australis are carnivorous, ferocious ambush predators, feeding on crustaceans, fish, frogs, snakes, and even waterbirds and aquatic mammals such as rakali.

 Life cycle

 Like the other anguillids, short-finned eels are catadromous: when they reach maturity, they stop feeding and migrate downstream to the sea, then anything up to three or four thousand kilometres to a spawning ground in deep water somewhere in the Coral Sea off New Caledonia.
 The larvae recruit from the sea as small adults when they lack colour and are transparent-giving them the name "glass eel".
 Tropical species have year-round recruitment, whereas temperate species such as the short-finned eel have strong seasonal recruitment.
 Recent evidence that has utilised analytical microchemical techniques in eel otoliths has suggested that eels are facultatively catadromous rather than obligatory.
 Discrete populations of ocean and estuarine residents exist, that very rarely enter freshwater.

 The leptocephalus ("narrow head" larvae), drift on the ocean currents (off Australia, the South Equatorial Current and eventually reach coastal waters, where they metamorphose into "glass eels" (tiny, semi-transparent eels).
 At this stage they are unable to eat, and can only eat after reaching an estuary or river mouth, where they metamorphose again into elvers, which are darker in colour.
 From there, they migrate upstream, traversing numerous obstacles — if necessary, leaving the water and travelling short distances over moist ground.
 They are well-suited to this task, being able to absorb some of the oxygen they need through the skin.

 It is only when they reach about 30 cm in length that they hit puberty and it is only then that their sex, which depends on population density, is determined.
 In an area with many eels, they tend to turn into males, whereas further upstream, where there are fewer eels, they are more likely to become female.
 Eventually, they take up residence in a lake, swamp, dam or river, typically occupying a home range of about 400 m in length, where they remain until they reach maturity at about 14 years for males and 18 to 24 years for females.

 At some point, the eels start changing their shape again, to prepare for a trip back into the ocean for spawning.
 Their digestive system shrinks and their gonads become larger, to make room for the eggs and sperm that they will be making, and they stop eating.
 Their eyes get bigger, and their heads pointier, possibly an adaptation for better ocean swimming.
 In the case of the south-east Australian eels, they head north up the east coast, heading for the Coral Sea.
 A 2021 study by the Arthur Rylah Institute tracked short-finned eels that travelled 2,620 km from western Victoria up the east coast to the Coral Sea.
 The study did not establish where the eels spawned, but the researchers thought that it was somewhere near New Caledonia.